8,95 €

 • Format: ePub

-Past and present collide in this posthumous, semiautobiographical masterpiece, which tells the stories of two Black World War II servicemen, their white commanding officer, a famous gospel singer, and an enslaved man making his escape in the early nineteenth century.
-In the present day, a Black American expat to Rome called D. reconnects with his former Army friend Tillman and their former commanding officer Joe Stabat to organize a gospel summit for the singer Little Antioch.
-In the 1940s, as D. becomes enmeshed in Tillman's large and boisterous family, Tillman recounts the story of his…mehr
+Past and present collide in this posthumous, semiautobiographical masterpiece by the author of Beetlecreek.
+In the present day, a Black American expat to Rome named D. reconnects with his former Army friend, Tillman, and their former commanding officer, Joe Stabat, to organize a gospel summit for the singer Little Antioch.
+In the 1940s, as D. becomes enmeshed in Tillman's large and boisterous family for the first time, Tillman recounts the story of his fabled ancestor King Comus.
+And in the early nineteenth century, master musician King Comus embarks on a grand journey to freedom from…mehr

 • Geräte: eReader